 Baking soda can also be the answer if you’re looking for more blooms.
 However, this only works in gardens with plants that do well in alkaline soil.

-Simply dissolve 2 tablespoons of baking soda in a gallon of water and use it to water your plants.
-The baking soda helps reduce the acidity of the soil, allowing the plant to absorb more nutrients from it.
+Dissolve two tablespoons of baking soda in a gallon of water and use it to water your plants.
+The baking soda helps reduce the soil’s acidity, allowing the plants to absorb more nutrients.

 9. Sweeter Tomatoes

-When you add a sprinkle of baking soda to the soil around tomato plants, it lowers the acidity, and the tomatoes become sweeter.
+When baking soda is sprinkled on the soil around tomato plants, it lowers the acidity, making the tomatoes sweeter.

-To try it out.
-Sprinkle some baking soda around your tomato plant seedlings and water them well.
-Do this again when the plants have grown halfway.
+Sprinkle baking soda around your tomato plant seedlings and water them well.
+Repeat this process when the plants have grown halfway.

 10. Fertilizer